fusion809/fusion809.github.io-old2/_drafts/2017-GAMES/urbanterror.md

 * openSUSE
 * Ubuntu

-this is not surprising as CentOS, Debian, Fedora, openSUSE and Ubuntu have largely open-source only repositories, although in the case of Debian and Ubuntu proprietary device driver packages do exist in their official repositories.
+this is not surprising as CentOS, Debian, Fedora, openSUSE and Ubuntu have largely open-source only repositories, although in the case of Debian and Ubuntu proprietary device driver and firmware packages exist in their official repositories.